MungaSoftwiz/terminal-screen/README.md

 # terminal-screen (A Terminal Screen Renderer)

 This project implements a terminal screen renderer using OCaml.
-It parses a stream of binary-encoded commands and renders graphical instructions in a terminal.
+It parses a stream of binary-encoded commands and renders graphical characters/text in a terminal.
 This is achieved by interpreting the commands to setup a virtual screen, draw characters, lines, and text, manipulate the cursor, and clear the screen.

 ---

 ### Below are the links to the proposal and corresponding UML Diagrams:

 ## Project's proposal